Skip to main content

 As it goes with many modern romances, Christa and Aland met one another online ten years ago.
 "We always knew we wanted to be parents and wanted to start a family right after we got married in 2018," Christa says.
 "We actually had one of our baby's names (Harlow) picked out for years."

-After the couple discovered they would need some additional help conceiving, a friend of theirs recommended Illume Fertility.
 "I actually work in the same building as Illume, and had literally driven past the entrance a million times," Christa says.
-"We worked with Dr. Ilana Ressler, who was absolutely wonderful!"
+"We worked with both Dr. Ilana Ressler and Dr. Shaun Williams, who were absolutely wonderful!"

 Our Next Step: IVF Treatment

 They started their IVF journey in 2020, right in the middle of the COVID-19 pandemic.
 "It was sort of a scary step to take," admits Christa.
 After their first cycle of IVF in January 2021, they ended up with only one genetically normal embryo.
-The couple had always discussed their desire to have two kids, so they decided to do another IVF cycle right away.
-Unfortunately, that second cycle didn't result in any genetically normal embryos.

 "Despite me feeling a little tired and defeated doing back-to-back IVF cycles, we again decided to do another cycle right away," Christa says.
-Thankfully, after this third cycle, the couple ended up with three genetically normal embryos, and were excited to do an embryo transfer.
-But they never could have anticipated what happened next...
+Thankfully, after this third cycle, the couple ended up with three genetically normal embryos, and were excited to finally move forward with an embryo transfer.

-The Embryo Transfer That Changed Their Lives
+The Little Embryo That Changed Their Lives

-On June 7, 2021, Christa and Aland had their first frozen embryo transfer (FET).
 "Although we knew the genders of all four embryos, we decided to simply transfer the highest graded embryo," Christa says.
 "At the time of our transfer, we agreed to find out the gender, which was a girl."
+As soon as Christa's pregnancy test results came back, they were told their first transfer had been successful!
+They were incredibly happy.

-As soon as Christa's pregnancy test results came back, they were told their first transfer had been successful and were incredibly happy.
 At six weeks pregnant, Christa had her first pregnancy ultrasound.
 "I was excited, but also anxious about the viability and health of our baby girl," she recalls.
 "I remember listening to Dr. Williams explain everything we were looking at on the screen, and then he paused and referenced a second embryo."

 Although Christa heard Dr. Williams talking about two embryos, she couldn't fully process what that meant.
 "It turned out that our one embryo had split into two, and we were having identical twin girls," she says.